top of page

 My papaw was one of 13 children.
 One of his brothers and 3 of his sisters moved back to the family farm to help care for their aging parents and look after the animals.
 Their parents were gone before I was born, but we got to visit the farm regularly, have family reunions there, and see the legacy they built, and it was magical.

 My great aunt Wanda would take us out to help with the chores.
-Writing the word chore here is the first time I'm acknowledging that that is what that was- because it felt like anything but.
+Writing the word chore here is the first time I'm acknowledging that that's what that was- because it felt like anything but.
 We loved being outside, running with the chickens, laughing at the pigs.
 We would drive the 4 wheeler around the pond, checking on the cattle.
 I remember being terrified of the cows at first (I mean, they were taller than me at that point.)
 But she showed me how gentle and kind they are.
 Some of them acted like big puppies, just wanting attention- to have their ears scratched, to play with us, and eat treats out of my tiny trembling hands.
 She told us which ones were the friendliest and which ones could be a bit grumpy at times- so we knew which ones to steer clear of. (there's probably a great correlation to people that could be made here)

-"I think having land and not ruining it is the most beautiful art that anybody could ever want to own.” - Andy Warhol.
+"I think having land and not ruining it is the most beautiful art that anybody could ever want to own.” - Andy Warhol

 Warmest regards,